blackbaud/skyux-docs/content/learn/localization/index.md

 ---
 layout: layout-sidebar
 markdown: true
-description: Learn about how SKY UX handles localization for a global user base.
+description: Learn how SKY UX handles localization for a global user base.
 order: 5
 ---

+# Localization

-Localization is an important concept to the SKY UX framework.
-Any text displayed in the framework is ended to support localization.
+Localization is an important concept to the {{ stache.config.product_name_short }} framework.
+Any text that is displayed in the framework should support localization.

 <!-- more -->

-## Specifying a locale
+## Specify a locale

-In order to set the locale in SKY UX, an additional JavaScript file must be included in the page.
-For example, following along with the [Start a project](../getting-started/start-a-project) page, our new `<script>` section would look like the following:
+To set the locale in {{ stache.config.product_name_short }}, an additional JavaScript file must be included in the page.
+For example, on the [Start a project](../getting-started/start-a-project) page, the `<script>` section would include an additional entry for localization.

 <pre><code class="language-markup">{{ include "includes/sky-bundle-js.html" escape=true }}
 &lt;script src="{{ stache.config.cdn }}{{ stache.config.latest_sky_release }}/js/locales/sky-locale-en-GB.js"&gt;&lt;/script&gt;